Peter Coyote: Writing

 Coyote's left-wing politics are evident in his articles for Mother Jones magazine, some of which he wrote as a delegate to the 1996 Democratic National Convention; in his disagreements with David Horowitz; and in his autobiography Sleeping Where I Fall.
 In 2006, Coyote developed a political television show for Link TV called "The Active Opposition" and in 2007 created Outside the Box with Peter Coyote starting on Link TV's special, Special: The End of Oil – Part 2.

 Many of Coyote's stories from the 1967 to 1975 counter-culture period are included in his memoir, Sleeping Where I Fall, published by Counterpoint Press in April 1998.
 One of the stories incorporated into his book is "Carla's Story," about a 16-year-old mother who lived communally with Coyote, and who, after learning of her husband's murder, became a drug addict, then a prostitute, had her children stolen, and continued to spiral downhill until she turned her life around.
 This story was published in Zyzzyva, and awarded the 1993–1994 Pushcart Prize.
 He also states he was a close friend of singer Janis Joplin.
 Coyote has a website, which features the titles of all his movies and extended samples of much of his writing.
 He is a member at RedRoom.com, a website for authors.

 In April 2015, his memoir The Rainman's Third Cure: An Irregular Education was released, where he "provides portraits of mentors that shaped him—including his violent, intimidating father, a bass player, a Mafia Consiglieri, and beat poet Gary Snyder, who introduced him to the practice of Zen."

 In September 2021, Four Way Books released a collection of Coyote's poetry entitled Tongue of a Crow.
 The poems span five decades and cover his life as "an activist, actor and Zen Buddhist priest."

+In March 2024, Inner Traditions published Zen in the Vernacular: Things As It Is.
+The book is based on lectures Coyote gave on Facebook during the COVID 19 pandemic.
+Kirkus Reviews states that he writes "very directly about human iniquities ranging from the Holocaust to the systemic racism of modern-day American law enforcement.
+The calm, inexorably sensible way Coyote links the deeper principles of Buddhism to secular social awareness is cumulatively convincing.
+He never browbeats, and he never allows even his non-Buddhist readers any easy excuses."
+They conclude that Coyote's book presents "a quietly uplifting, practical view of Buddhism."